 Canadians are turning their attention to investing as the deadline looms for making an RRSP contribution.
 When you contribute to your RRSP (Registered Retirement Savings Plan) you can lower your income taxes owed, the funds then grow tax free.
 It’s more than a good deal.
 You might contribute enough to your RRSP to generate a tax refund.
 Who doesn’t want a cheque from the government?
 With respect to your investments, you want to keep more of that money in your portfolio pocket.
 You want to invest in a low-fee manner.
 Today, we’ll have a look at how to invest this RRSP season.

-The deadline for making an RRSP contribution (that can be applied to your 2021 tax return) is March 1, 2022.
+The deadline for making an RRSP contribution (that can be applied to your 2023 tax return) is February 29, 2024.
 From MoneySense, here is a very good post that covers the RRSP basics for Canadians.

-Some important RRSP details.
+Some important RRSP details

 You can contribute up to 18% of your annual earnings.
 You can also carry forward any unused RRSP space from previous years.